-A course that is not required for a major or minor is considered an elective course.
-Many programs of study at Cleary University have the opportunity for elective classes.
-Students should be aware of what classes are required for their concentration(s) and/or minor(s).
+A course which is not required for a major or minor is considered an elective course.
+Many programs of study at Cleary University have the opportunity to take elective classes.
+Students should be aware of what classes are required for their major(s) and/or minor(s).